 The next interchange between MRT Kajang Line and Putrajaya Line is at Tun Razak Exchange (TRX) MRT station, which also allows seamless transfers.

-Phase 2 of the MRT Putrajaya Line, which connects Kampung Batu to Putrajaya is currently scheduled to open in January 2023.
+Phase 2 of the MRT Putrajaya Line, which connects Kampung Batu to Putrajaya is currently scheduled to open on March 16, 2023.

 It will go through the heart of Kuala Lumpur city centre with underground stations such as Titiwangsa, Hospital Kuala Lumpur, Ampang Park, Persiaran KLCC and Tun Razak Exchange (TRX).